martin-jakovcevic/StarKitchen/README.md

 * Database initialization

-* How to run the test suite
+* How to run the test suite = rspec

-* Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions